sparkdotfi/spark-docs/sparklend/README.md

 ## Decentralisation

 Spark Protocol introduces a new system role - `ASSET_LISTING_ADMIN_ROLE` - that can be granted by the Maker Governance to allow admins to create and set custom asset listing strategies for each asset listing.

-## Multiple Rewards Tokens

-Spark Protocol offers the option to have _**multiple rewards**_ per token.
-Now, it is possible for an asset listing to enable additional incentives denominated in native protocol tokens.
-It is also possible for user to claim multiple reward types per asset in single transaction.
-Read more in [Multiple Rewards section](sparklend/features/multiple-rewards-and-claim.md).

 ## Spark Interface